Galiusbro/nuahchain-osmo/CONTRIBUTING.md

 There are several steps that go into a major release

 - The GitHub release is created in our private repo via this [GitHub workflow](https://github.com/osmosis-labs/osmosis-ci/blob/main/.github/workflows/create-release.yaml).
 The workflow is manually triggered from the [osmosis-ci repository](https://github.com/osmosis-labs/osmosis-ci).
-The workflow uses the `make build-reproducible` command to create the `osmosisd` binaries using the default [Makefile](https://github.com/osmosis-labs/osmosis/blob/main/Makefile#L99).
+The workflow uses the `make build-reproducible` command to create the `nuahd` binaries using the default [Makefile](https://github.com/osmosis-labs/osmosis/blob/main/Makefile#L99).

 - Make a PR to main, with a cosmovisor config, generated in tandem with the binaries from tool.